hikarifansub/time/README.md

-# Base Project Skeleton
+# Time Project 🕑

-This repository serves as a template for new Hikari Fansub projects.
-It defines a basic structure to accommodate each project's episodes, movies, and terminology.
+This repository is intended for the Mirai Sentai Timeranger series subtitles.